abdallahmhassan/alx-pre_course/0x01-git/README.md

-Hi This is my first real project
+Hi, This is Abdallah.
+I'm a student at Alx